Christiane Northrup

-Christiane Northrup is a former obstetrics and gynaecology physician and author who has embraced pseudoscientific alternative medicine and anti-vaccine conspiracy theories.
+Christiane Northrup is a former obstetrics and gynaecology physician and author who promotes pseudoscientific alternative medicine and anti-vaccine conspiracy theories.
 She has a history of opposing vaccination and has embraced QAnon ideology during the COVID-19 pandemic.
 Northrup reaches a significant audience through popular books and multiple social media platforms and spreads misinformation, notably about COVID-19.

 Early life

-Northrup is a native of Buffalo, New York.
+Northrup is a native of Ellicottville, New York.
+Her father worked as a dentist.
 When Northrup was five years old, her six-month-old brother died after being admitted to the hospital.
 Another brother was born and refused to eat, but her mother brought the boy home against medical advice.
 Her mother insisted she knew he would be okay.
 Northrup calls this "intact maternal intuition" and believes that these early childhood incidents resulted in her current medical beliefs.

 Northrup earned her Doctor of Medicine (M.D.) degree at Dartmouth Medical School and completed her obstetrics and gynecology (OB/GYN) residency at Tufts-New England Medical Center in Boston.